HCOM Power BI - Getting Started

 Power BI - Connecting to Excel files as data source

-• In OneDrive > Data Reporting Group, make sure you have a folder for your project created and any Excel resources already loaded to that folder
+• In OneDrive > Data Reporting Group, make sure you have a folder for your project created and any Excel resources already loaded to that folder.
+It is not recommended to use local Excel files.

 • Click the ellipsis to the right of that file and select 'Details'